 Wini's last known trip to the Apollo Theater was the week of December 2, 1960.
 This time, she shared the stage with James Brown, Maurice Williams & the Gladiolas, the Olympics, Larry Williams, Pigmeat Markham, and Sam Taylor.
 By now, she was no longer with Cootie Williams, who had downsized, forming a quartet (one of whose functions was to back up off-color comedian Belle Barth).
 In 1962, he'd re-join the Duke Ellington Orchestra (he'd been with them from 1929 to 1940).

 She, Pegleg Bates, and Joe Tex played an engagement in Nassau (Bahamas) in January 1961.
 After the show, the promoter was nowhere to be found and the troupe was stranded in Nassau with no money.
-(And you thought that only happened in the U.S.) The last mention I can find of Wini Brown is when she played Chicago's Regal Theater the week of August 11 1961.
+(And you thought that only happened in the U.S.) Wini played Chicago's Regal Theater the week of August 11 1961.
 With her was Roy Hamilton, Dizzy Gillespie, Big Maybelle, the Edsels, Tiny Topsy, the Isley Brothers, and Bobby Marchan.
+The last mention I can find of Wini Brown is on November 22, 1962, when she opened at the Continental Room of the Jamaica Club in Columbus.
+Also on the bill were Christine Kittrell and Thearon "T-Man" Hill (formerly of the Serenaders).

 What happened to Wini Brown after this?
 I just don't know.
 She either gave up singing or only appeared locally from then on.
 She seems to have ended up in Michigan, where she died on March 15, 1978 at the age of 50.
 (This is the death date for the woman who claimed June 17, 1928 as her birth date.)
 In spite of all her marriages, she was Winifred Brown at the time of her death.